Rishav123raj/BookStoreUsingSpringboot/README.md

 1. Any number of books can be added.
 2. A user can add book as per their choice.
 3. Anyone can see the list of available books in the database.
+# Contributions
+Contribution to this project is highly appreciated. rishavrajbhagat123@gmail.com